From grilled cheese and burgers to cheesecake and apple pie, these classic American recipes are irresistible.

 As if tater tots couldn’t get any more addictive, we decided to turn them into a casserole loaded with beef and mushroom sauce.

-Not only does it get an A+ for flavor, but it also gets high marks for being a no-fuss recipe that can feed a crowd.
+Not only does it get an A+ for flavor, but it also gets high marks for being one of the best, no-fuss recipes that will feed a crowd.

 Beef stroganoff is a delectable dish featuring juicy beef tenderloin in a creamy mushroom sauce.